 I gave my “OK, go eat” release a few moments later, just about 30 seconds or so.

 They developed a routine where Missy would always eat on the right, and Buzz on the left.

 Never Repeat A Command!

-When giving any type of command, I would and will always say it once only.
-I learned the concept of only verbalizing a command once when reading Patricia McConnell’s The Other End Of The Leash.
+When I’m giving any type of command, I would and will always say it only once.
+I learned that concept when reading Patricia McConnell’s The Other End Of The Leash.